numerous-com/numerous-sdk/CONTRIBUTING.md

 # Contributing to Numerous SDK

 Here are the guidelines for contributing to Numerous SDK!
-They are chosen with the goal of creating a good environment for developing Numerous SDK to a high level of quality and consistency.
+They are chosen with the aim of creating a good environment for developing Numerous SDK to a high level of quality and consistency.

 ## Linting, pre-commit and testing

-We recommend setting up the pre-commit hooks defined in the repositoriy, in to make sure that linters and tests all pass, before committing and pushing.
+We recommend setting up the pre-commit hooks defined in the repository to ensure that all linters and tests are passing before a commit or push.

 Reviews in general require tests and linters to pass.